What's New at NDCF . . .

-The mission of the North Dakota Community Foundation is to improve the quality of life for North Dakota’s citizens through charitable giving and promoting philanthropy.
-This website is dedicated to our mission.
+Our Mission: To improve the quality of life for North Dakota’s citizens through charitable giving and promoting philanthropy.

 Established in 1976, the North Dakota Community Foundation is a public, non-profit, tax-exempt organization that receives and distributes charitable funds to support a wide range of programs that benefit North Dakotans.
 The Foundation currently manages over $50 Million in assets and has made more than $54 Million in grants across the state of North Dakota.

 Check out our new video "What we do & Who we are"!

 Our thanks to Midcontinent Communications for helping us spread the word about our organization and the great things we do across the state!
 Give us a call if you want to talk about leaving a legacy for your home town.